- Academic Policy and Procedures Manual

 You can use online registration.
 If you are unable to register or are having problems trying to register early, please contact the Office of the Registrar at 701.777.2711 or One-stop Student Services at 701.777.1234.

 H. What about my VA Benefits?

-The Veteran Services Office will submit a VA form 22-1999b, Change of student status, effective the date of your withdrawal or last date of school attendance.
-The VA will then stop your benefits effective that date, please fax a copy of your current orders to veteran services at (701) 777-2040, a copy or your orders will be sent to the VA to verify your activation.
+Veteran & Nontraditional Student Servies will submit a VA form 22-1999b, Change of student status, effective the date of your withdrawal or last date of school attendance.
+The VA will then stop your benefits effective that date.
+Please send a copy of your current orders to Veteran & Nontraditional Student Services and the Registrar's Office.
+A copy or your orders will be sent to the VA to verify your activation.
 When you return, please drop off a copy of your (DD-214) Discharge papers.